Gëzim Alpion

-Main Publications

-Academic
+Education and career

+Alpion earned a B.A. from Cairo University in 1989 and a PhD from Durham University, United Kingdom in 1997.

+In 2002, he was appointed to the Department of Sociology at the University of Birmingham, after previous lecturing at the University of Huddersfield, Sheffield Hallam University and Newman University.
+In 2010, he joined Birmingham's Department of Political Science and International Studies and in 2016 the Department of Social Policy, Sociology and Criminology.

+Alpion's research area deals with the sociology of religion, nationalism, fame, race, media, film and authorship.
+He has written extensively about Mother Teresa and is considered an expert on her life.

 Alpion's main publications to date include: Mother Teresa: Saint or Celebrity?
-(London and New York: Routledge, 2007; New Delhi: Routledge India, 2008; Rome: Salerno Editrice, 2008), Foreigner Complex: Essays and Fiction about Egypt (2002), and Encounters with Civilizations: From Alexander the Great to Mother Teresa, which was published in India, the US, and the UK in 2008, 2009, 2011 & 2017.
+(2007), Foreigner Complex: Essays and Fiction about Egypt (2002), and Encounters with Civilizations: From Alexander the Great to Mother Teresa (2011).

-Some of the peer-reviewed journals that have published Alpion's article and reviews include: International Journal of Public Theology, Studies in Religion/Sciences Religieuses Journal, Continuum: Journal of Media & Cultural Studies, The Journal of the Royal Anthropological Institute, Journal of Southern Europe and the Balkans (currently known as Journal of Balkan and Near Eastern Studies), Islam and Christian-Muslim Relations Journal, The Review of Communication Journal, Film & History: An Interdisciplinary Journal of Film and Television Studies and Scope: An Online Journal of Film and Television Studies.

-Playwright

 Alpion is also a playwright; his plays Vouchers (2001) and If Only the Dead Could Listen (2008) address the treatment of refugees and asylum seekers in the West.
 Sponsored by Arts Council England, the plays have been successfully performed across the UK.

-Journalism

-Alpion has written features on British, Balkan, Middle Eastern and Indian politics, culture and identity for The Guardian, Hindustan Times, The Middle East Times, The Birmingham Post, The Huddersfield Daily Examiner, The Hürriyet Daily News, and The Conversation (website).